Comparison with LBL simulations

 For channels with wavelengths less than 3 microns only the first type of plot is produced.
 The simulations are run for a range of satellite and solar zenith angles with a relative azimuth of 180 degrees.
 The simulations include contributions from atmospheric Rayleigh scattering and surface reflection assuming a surface BRDF of 0.3/pi located at the bottom level of the coefficient pressure profile (1050hPa for 54L coefficients, 1100hPa for 101L coefficients).

-The plots show the average (mean), standard deviation (in some cases), RMS and maximum absolute difference between the RTTOV and LBL radiances calculated over the diverse profile set.
+The plots on the left show the average (mean), standard deviation, and RMS differences, between the RTTOV and LBL radiances calculated over the diverse profile set.
+The right hand plots show the maximum absolute differences (separated out for clarity).

 “7gas” (SO2-enabled) coefficients